 Most teachers don’t realize how much time they spend talking during a lesson.
 While some teachers rightly elevate and emphasize student voices and limit their own talk time, most are unaware of the real breakdown of talk time between teacher (TTT) and students (STT).
 That’s because it’s hard to measure!

 The more Markers (wireless microphones) used during recording, the better the analysis.

 Teachers and coaches would need to watch several hours of classroom observation videos and manually keep track of how often each person speaks.
 It’s valuable information to have, but just not feasible to gather.
 Until now.

-Starting today with Swivl Speech Analysis for Swivl Team users (Standard, Pro, or Pro Plus), we automatically inform you of the breakdown between TTT and STT.
+Starting today with Swivl Speech Analysis for Swivl Team Pro users, we automatically inform you of the breakdown between TTT and STT.
 After uploading your project to Swivl cloud, our algorithm goes to work analyzing the audio and video to show you the talk times - and silent times too!

 Why are we doing this?

 Student talk time is crucial to measuring student engagement.
 By recording audio of student groups, we can inform you about their activity levels so you can identify exemplary groups or students who need more attention.

 Privacy is extremely important to everything we do here at Swivl and speech analysis is no different.
 We aren’t collecting any information about individuals.
 To produce the talk time data, we analyze the audio waveform for each audio track to determine if someone is actively speaking nearby or not.